LucaCappelletti94/random_dict/README.md

 Python package to generate random dictionaries of given types.

-It is primarily intended for testing/fuzzing purposes, where you need to generate many random dictionaries of a given type.
+It is primarily intended for randomized testing purposes, where you need to generate many random dictionaries of a given type.

 ## How do I install this package?
 As usual, just download it using pip: